While Coastal Alabama Partnership exists to provide vision, direction and action for our region, it might be helpful to clarify what we are not.

 Policy & Planning Initiative

 We’re partnering with a coalition of regional stakeholders to develop and implement a Strategic Regional Plan.
-As part of this initiative, our 2019 Legislative Agenda focuses on important regional issues.
+As part of this initiative, our annual Legislative Agenda focuses on important regional issues.

 We’re striving to identify the full scope of the insurance crisis along the Gulf Coast.
 We seek solutions that will lower insurance premiums, improve building codes and encourage fortification programs for existing homeowners.
 We also want to market the region to insurance companies as an investment, not a liability.